 Salvador Perez homers again as Royals topple Mariners 4-2

-Salvador Perez is grinding down the Seattle Mariners’ postseason hopes, one big swing at a time.

-Perez homered for the fourth straight game, lining a two-run shot off the top of the fence for his 37th of the season to lead the Kansas City Royals over the Mariners 4-2 on Saturday.
+Salvador Perez homered for the third straight game, lining a two-run shot off the top of the fence for his 37th of the season to lead the Kansas City Royals over the Seattle Mariners 4-2 on Saturday.

-Perez’s four-game home run streak is tied for the longest of his career, the last coming in 2017.
-He has 16 homers since the All-Star break, including seven on the Royals’ current 10-game trip.

-“The way I do it is I prepare myself every day to play and compete and try to win the game,” Perez said.

 Whit Merrifield also homered for Kansas City, which won its third straight over Seattle to damage the Mariners' postseason aspirations.